 Minimum Qualifications (Mandatory):

-3 years progressively responsible experience in program administration in an academic environment.
+Three (3) years of progressively responsible administrative experience in an academic setting.

 Excellent interpersonal, oral, and written communication skills.

-Classified Title: Academic Program Administrator Role/Level/Range: ACRP/03/MC Starting Salary Range: $45,650 - $62,850 annually (commensurate with experience) Employee group: Full Time Schedule: Monday - Friday hours 8:30 - 5:00 Exempt Status: Exempt Location: School of Nursing Department name: Office of Academic Affairs Personnel area: School of Nursing
+Classified Title: Academic Program Administrator Working Title: Director of Academic Programs Role/Level/Range: ACRP/03/MC Starting Salary Range: $45,195 - $62,225 annually (commensurate with experience) Employee group: Full Time Schedule: M-F 8.30-5.00 Exempt Status: Exempt Location: Homewood Campus Department name: Institute for NanoBioTechnology Personnel area: Whiting School of Engineering

 The successful candidate(s) for this position will be subject to a pre-employment background check.